aivy45/Rock-paper-scissor-game/readme.md

 #### Honest time to finish the project !
- - I had taken around 4 hours to finish this project, which contains 20 assignments.
+ - I had taken around 3 hours to finish this project.

 ### Link of the website
 - [Please Click Here](https://rock-paper-scissor-game45.netlify.app/)